railcore/railcore.github.io/customization/12v_fans.md

 ## RRF2 Configuration

 The 4-Wire fans should have an `F25000` parameter to turn up the PWM rate for speed control.
-To use the Fan ground signal as a 4-wire control, the PWM signal must be Inverted as well, using the `I1` paramter on setup:
+To use the Fan ground signal as a 4-wire control, the PWM signal must be Inverted as well, using the `I1` parameter on setup:

 ```M106 P2 I1 F25000 H-1 L0.20 S1.00 I1 C"Top"		; FAN2 Enclosure(Duet)```